WataNekko/Java-3D_Renderer_Test/README.md

 # About
 The purpose of this project is for me to get used to coding a Java project and learn about 3D graphics at the same time.
-I made and considered this project finished in August 2020.

 Its only feature is rendering the predefined cube model and .obj models on a JFrame by drawing lines between vertices.
 No texture mapping, camera culling or z-buffering support.